1998 AUAA Championship and CIAU Appearance

 STU had advanced past UdeM in their first round match to setup a UNB/STU MacAdam Division final for the second time in two years.
 The previous year UNB had won the best of three series two straight 4-2 and 5-4 OT1.
 The first game was at the Aitken Centre where UNB won by the same score of 4-2.
 Game two was at the LBR and saw UNB win with the same score of 5-4 and win the series 2-0 and advance against Acadia for the second time in two years.

-The previous year Acadia had home ice advantage (to no avail), but this year the MacAdam Division Champion would have home ice advantage - something UNB would need.
+The previous year Acadia had home ice advantage (to no avail), but this year the MacAdam Division Champion would have home ice advantage (home is rotated each year) - something UNB would need.
 UNB lost the first game in Acadia 1-2, they would need to win both games at home, something they had done all year, to win the series.

 UNB would win the first game 3-2 in overtime on a power play goal by Scott Cherry.
 Acadia player Mike O'Leary, received a double minor for slashing and checking-from-behind at 16:58 of the third.
 UNB didn't capatilize until their first shift of OT.
 This setup the third and deciding game on Sunday.
 UNB would win 3-2 on a last minute goal by Jason Campeau with 28 seconds left.
 This would mark UNB's second AUAA title in as many years - a first for the hockey team.